 The Underrepresented Minorities (URM) in IR Section is an association of people interested in the advancement of the medical field of interventional radiology to under-represented minority communities.

 The membership of the URM in IR Section physicians shall consist of Interventional Radiologists who who have a special interest in contributing toward the objectives of the section, and who fulfill membership requirements as defined in the SIR Bylaws.
-Activities of the section are ideally targeted to under-represented minority; however, membership is open to all individuals interested in supporting the mission and objective of the section.
+Membership is open to all individuals interested in supporting the mission and objective of the section.

 I applaud the efforts of SIR and SIR Foundation to help its members understand how racial and ethnic disparities in IR are gravely detrimental to the quality of care received by patients.
 My 30 plus years of experience as a Black Interventional Radiologist, the shared experiences of my BIPOC (Black, Indigenous, and people of Color) colleagues, extensive scholarly research, countless studies, and a pandemic that disproportionately affects minority communities, all emphasize that a diverse healthcare workforce - one that is representative of the patients it serves - is a matter of life and death.